freeplane/docs/about/index.md

 # About This Site

-This site content was generated using Docsify and coped example from https://github.com/bryantson/OpensourceDotComDemos
+This site content was generated using Docsify and example from https://github.com/bryantson/OpensourceDotComDemos